duxsco/gentoo-installation/README.md

 echo $?
 ```

 (Optional, but recommended) Use `TMPFS` to compile and for `/tmp`.
-This is recommended for SSDs and to speed up things.
+This is recommended for SSDs and to speed up things, but requires sufficient amount of RAM.

 ```bash
 echo "" >> /etc/fstab